geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-05/meeting-transcript.md

 Oh yeah, yeah.
 You can just put the ELF together.

 ##### **Geohot** [[00:17:57](https://www.youtube.com/watch?v=GNdNtguh1zo&t=1077)]
 Well, why do we even need to put an ELF together?
 We probably do want to put an ELF together, but just for compatibility reasons.
 But we don't have to.
-Yeah, we need the...actually, you want to work on that?
+Yeah, we need the..actually, you want to work on that?

 ##### **Geohot** [[00:18:14](https://www.youtube.com/watch?v=GNdNtguh1zo&t=1094)]
 You want to do the opposite of ELF?